uxpin-merge/MUI-Merge/README.md

 The imported components are 100% identical to components used by developers during the development process.
 It means that components are going to look and, function (interactions, data) identical to the real product experienced by the users.

-## How to use this boilerplate?

-1. Fork this repository and clone it to your computer.
-2. Install dependencies with `yarn install`
-3. Log in to your UXPin account
-4. Start Merge dev environment with `yarn run start`

 ## Supported components